College of Liberal Arts & Social Sciences > Academics > International Studies > Graduate Program

-Applications for the fall cohort will be reviewed on a rolling basis starting January 1st.
-The priority deadline for the program is April 15th but applications will continue to be reviewed until the cohort is filled.
+Applications for the fall cohort will be reviewed on a rolling basis throughout the year.
+The priority deadline for the program is April 15th, but applications will continue to be reviewed until the cohort is filled.
 The priority deadline is strongly recommended in order to be considered for potential tuition waivers.
 Please contact the Office of Graduate Admission at firstname.lastname@example.org for more information.

-to learn about the program or join us for an upcoming information session.
-At the information sessions you will have the opportunity to learn about program content, admission requirements, and meet with program faculty.
-For more information and to register for an upcoming event, please visit depaul.edu/intstudiesevents.
+to learn about the program.
+College of Liberal Arts and Social information sessions will provide you with the opportunity to learn about program content and admission requirements and meet with program faculty.
+For more information and to register for an upcoming event, please visit

-This MA program provides educational opportunities for students seeking a graduate, interdisciplinary education in the field of International Studies.
-The curriculum allows the flexibility of integrating multiple disciplines (including Geography, Political Science, History, Anthropology, Women and Gender Studies, African and Black Diaspora Studies, and more) with training in critical theory and a rigorous thesis-driven program.
-Students investigate the underlying assumptions and histories of contemporary issues, and analyze scholarship using approaches from critical social and cultural theory, and international political economy.
+This MA program is ideal for motivated students seeking an interdisciplinary and challenging education in the field of International Studies.
+The curriculum allows the flexibility to integrate multiple disciplines (including Geography, Political Science, History, Anthropology, Geographic Information Systems (GIS), Migration Studies, and Gender Studies).
+Our courses emphasise social theory, independent research and writing.
+Students investigate contemporary issues from multiple perspectives using approaches from critical social and cultural theory and international political economy.

 To be accepted to the joint degree program, students must complete at least 28 credits in the College of Law with a minimum grade point average of 3.00.
 They apply to the LAS graduate program after their first semester in law school.
 Contact the College of Law for more information.